WLCG-AuthZ-WG/common-jwt-profile/profile.md

      [https://openid.net/specs/openid-connect-registration-1_0.html](https://openid.net/specs/openid-connect-registration-1_0.html)

 [^13]:
-     Note that the OpenID Connect Discovery paper highlights a mechanism that is NOT RFC 5785 compliant and is not aligned with the OAuth discovery standard.
+     Note that the OpenID Connect Discovery paper highlights a mechanism that is NOT RFC5785 compliant and is not aligned with the OAuth discovery standard.
 After some discussion, this group decided to embrace the OpenID Connect Discovery approach.
 More details are in the appendix.

 [^14]:
      Each OS platform has its own set of acceptable CAs; suitable certificates should be used to facilitate client development and maintain the existing level of trust.
 Discussions will be held between the WLCG Authorization Working Group, IGTF, and relevant partners.